R-N/codeigniter-3-mysql-to-postgre-adapter/README.md

 7. Open cygwin64 terminal.
 8. Change directory to the pgloader project directory.
 9. Compile pgloader. `[your ccl.exe location] --no-init --load ./src/save.lisp`.
-10. In build/bin, there will be a pgloaderfile .
+10. In build/bin, there will be a pgloader file .
 Rename it to pgloader.exe
 11. run pgloader.exe, when it popped out the error, type `:GO`

 [Reference thread for building pgloader](https://github.com/dimitri/pgloader/issues/652#issuecomment-2475414471)